-We develop our compensation programs after reviewing publicly available compensation data and subscription survey data for our peer group, provided by Aon.
-For 2021, our compensation committee continued to engage Aon as its independent compensation consultant, to advise on executive compensation matters including: overall compensation program design (including our performance-based equity award program), peer group development and updates, and director and executive compensation benchmarking.
-Aon reports directly to our compensation committee.
-Our compensation committee has assessed the independence of Aon consistent with Nasdaq listing standards and has concluded that the engagement of Aon does not raise any conflict of interest.
+The role of the compensation consultants, as engaged throughout the year, was to advise on executive compensation matters including: overall compensation program design (including our performance-based equity award program), peer group development and updates, and director and executive compensation benchmarking.
+We developed our compensation programs after reviewing publicly available compensation data and subscription survey data for our peer group, provided by Aon and Pay Governance.
+Aon and Pay Governance reported directly to our compensation committee.
+Our compensation committee assessed the independence of Aon and Pay Governance consistent with Nasdaq listing standards and has concluded that the engagements of Aon and Pay Governance did not raise any conflicts of interest.